Meet Our Team of Professionals

 Monica graduated from Rocky Mountain College in 2009 with a Bachelor of Science in Equestrian Studies; she majored in therapeutic riding and pursued a minor in psychology.
 In 2010 she became a PATH Intl.
 Registered Therapeutic Riding Instructor and has been a Registered PATH Intl.
 Mentor since 2015.

 She taught a variety of participants for years at Free Spirit Riders, Inc., formerly located in Fond du Lac, WI.
 During her time at FSR, she was not only their head instructor and veterans’ program coordinator, but she was also their lead contact for obtaining premiere accreditation, as well as running PATH Intl. onsite workshops and certification events.
 When she learned that FSR would sadly be closing, Monica knew that her love of instructing therapeutic riding and her drive in the nonprofit industry would not end there.

 Today we are blessed to have her as part of our staff at Heaven’s Gait Ranch, and we are grateful she has chosen to support our mission in Cedar Grove.
 As a seasoned Certified Therapeutic Riding Instructor (CTRI), Monica is our go-to PATH Instructor at HGR for participants looking to advance their technical horsemanship skills.
 Whether instructing groundwork or mounted activities, Monica sees the potential in each participant and takes them to the next level.

-Therapeutic Riding Instructor & Equine Manager
+Equine Manager, Therapeutic Riding Instructor & Equine Specialist in Mental Health & Learning

 Jeremy Ebert